 I am also mindful of the need to engage with owners to provide balanced advice, and point them in the direction of our members for dental advice.
 We need to discuss ways to achieve this aim with our members, and also our sponsors who are often active within this field.
 I am keen to promote our endorsement of the VOHC Seal of Approval (see www.vohc.org for more information) and to use social media to inform owners of the benefits of consulting with our members regarding oral care for their pets and horses.

 For those of you who have read this far- well done, and thank you.
 Please take a little extra time to think about what you want from the BVDA, what you can do for the BVDA, and what would encourage your colleagues to join.
 Then email/ phone or text myself, or any member of the committee with those ideas.
-Please do ‘log-on’ as a member to the website, which will soon be updated and kept relevant, and update your contact details to keep your email address current since this will become our favoured method of communication to not only save costs, but to deliver a better service to members.
+Please do ‘log-on’ as a member to the website, which is updated regularly and kept relevant, and update your contact details to keep your email address current since this will become our favoured method of communication to not only save costs, but to deliver a better service to members.
 Plus look out for our new social media presence (you will be emailed once it is ‘live’).

 Paul Cooper BVSc MRCVS, Applecross, Friars Hill, Guestling, East Sussex,TN35 4EP